counteractive/incident-response-plan-template/examples/example.md

 1. Note in chat and in the file timelines: important data, events, and actions, as they happen.
 Specifically:
     * Key actions as they are taken
     * Status reports when one is provided by the IC
-    * Any key callouts either during the call or at the ending review
+    * Any key call-outs either during the call or at the ending review
 1. Update the chat with who the IC is, who the Deputy is, and that you're the scribe (if not already done).
-1. Start chatops bot, if available, so that all responders can see the current state without needing to ask (see this [blog entry at PagerDuty](https://www.pagerduty.com/blog/what-is-chatops/)).

 Scribing is more art than science.
 The objective is to keep an accurate record of important events that occurred, Use your judgement and experience.
 But here are some general things you most definitely want to capture as scribe.